Combe Martin Shipbuilding (19th Century)

 Introduction

 We are grateful to Combe Martin's devoted Field Archaeologist Trevor Dunkerley for this contribution dated March 31, 2024.
-Trevor corrected local information about shipbuilding in Combe Martin during the nineteenth-century, having found no evidence for shipbuilding on Newberry Beach.

-There was however, a shipyard on the River Umber where Borough Road now runs (A399).
+Victorian shipbuilders worked on the River Umber, where Borough Road (the A399) now runs near Combe Martin's main beach.
 We have circled John Dovell's shipyard and sawmills in the photo, top left.
-Photographs and documents are included at the end of this article.

 This article complements our page on Combe Martin's 'Strawberry Boat', the SS Snowflake, and forms a welcome addition to our research on Combe Martin's industrial history.

 Trevor kindly contributed historical documents and photographs, including Mike Guegan's research entitled Combe Martin Ships 1837 - 1843.
 The copyright materials are posted at the end of this article, with Trevor Dunkerley's kind permission.
-Note that this page is currently under construction.

 "Mike Guegan, a stalwart at the North Devon Maritime Museum, spent 40 years working at the Appledore shipyard" (Morris, The Guardian, 2019).